IBM/charts/repo/ibm-helm/ibm-ucd-prod.md

 ## Client Data Storage Locations

 All client data is stored in either the user specified database or the appdata persistent volume.
-UrbanCode Deploy does not do any active encryption of these data locations.
+DevOps Deploy does not do any active encryption of these data locations.
 These locations should be included in whatever backup plans the user chooses to implement.

 ## Installing the Chart